woodard/libabigail/doc/manuals/abipkgdiff.rst

     change is a change that has been displayed elsewhere in a given report.

+  * ``--harmless``

+    In the diff report, display only the :ref:`harmless
+    <harmlesschangeconcept_label>` changes.
+By default, the harmless
+    changes are filtered out of the diff report keep the clutter to a minimum and have a greater chance to spot real ABI issues.

   * ``--no-linkage-name``

     In the resulting report, do not display the linkage names of